DrakirL/DrakirL.github.io/p10/class/ranger.md

 #### <br>

 ### Level 2: Survival of the Fittest?
 Primal Grit?
-If you finish a Rest with Exhaustion, you may set your exhaustion to 0 instead of reducing it by 1.
-When determining your Rest HP, you may treat each Hit Die that rolled a number lower than 5 as if it had rolled a 5. <br>
+When you recover HP from a Rest, you may treat a number lower than 5 rolled on your Hit Die as a 5.

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Ranger Subclass. <br>